katilingban/pakete/README.md

 <!-- badges: end -->

 Tools and utilities for package development currently not available from usual development tools.
-These are mostly linked to personal preferences during the development process.
+These are mostly linked to the author’s personal preferences during the package development process.
 They assist in making routine and repetitive tasks easily implementable.

 ## What does pakete do?